Hands gently touching green wheat in the sunlight, symbolizing renewal, natural healing, and a holistic approach to Lyme disease recovery.

 Lyme disease is a bacterial infection caused by Borrelia burgdorferi, a bacterium transmitted through the bite of infected ticks.
 Only a small percentage of these parasites carry the bacteria, despite their widespread presence.
 However, if you identify ticks in your home, clothing, or pets, you should consult a medical specialist to guide you on the actions to take.

 This disease can affect multiple systems of the body, including the nervous system, the heart, and the joints.
-A comprehensive treatment is necessary to prevent it from becoming a debilitating chronic condition.
+Comprehensive treatment is necessary to prevent it from becoming a debilitating chronic condition.

 Early signs and symptoms of Lyme disease that you should not ignore